Mountains Of Travel Photos

 4. All Fourteen 8,000ers

 On May 28, 1981, in the worst possible conditions, Messner and Friedl Mutschlechner claimed the fifth ascent of Shishapangma.
+"Above us is only storm, below us cloud; of the outer world there was nothing to be seen, but within we had experience enough."

-6. Himalayan Climber: A Lifetime's Quest to the World's Greater Ranges
+5. Doug Scott: Himalayan Climber: A Lifetime's Quest to the World's Greater Ranges

-7. Himalaya Alpine Style: The Most Challenging Routes on the Highest Peaks
+6. Himalaya Alpine Style: The Most Challenging Routes on the Highest Peaks

-There are 4 pages on Shishapangma South-West Face.
+There are 4 pages on Shishapangma Southwest Face.

-9. Himalayan Quest: Ed Viesturs on the 8,000-Meter Giants
+7. Himalayan Quest: Ed Viesturs on the 8,000-Meter Giants

 photographs by Ed Viesturs, text with Peter Potterfield.
-Released in early 2003, this book presents photographs with some basic text descriptions of Viestur's ascents of 11 of the 14 8000ers.
+Released in early 2003, this book presents photographs with some basic text descriptions of Viesturs' ascents of 11 of the 14 8000ers.
 After this book was published he reached the summit of Nanga Parbat in June 2003, Broad Peak in July 2003, and on May 12, 2005 he reached the summit of Annapurna, becoming the first American to reach the summit of all 14 8000ers, all without oxygen.
 The front cover is Manaslu.

 After being turned back at the Central Summit in 1993, Viesturs returned in 2001 with Veikka Gustafsson.
 They climbed the North Face to the Central Summit and then to the Main Summit on April 30, 2001.
 There are 8 pages on Shishapangma.
 "This was near the place where I had turned back in 1993 because of the high potential for avalanche, way beyond what I consider safe for climbing.
 This time when we got to the Central Summit, the snow conditions were excellent, so Veikka and I set out on the strenuous hour-and-a-half climb along the knife-edge ridge to the Main Summit."